eriklupander/eeureka/README.md

 Simplistic Eureka client for Go Microservices

 ## What is is?
 I use this in my personal Microservice projects where I use Go-based microservices in a Spring Cloud context deployed on docker containers.
+It is not production tested, use at your own peril...

 Internally, it's basically wraps a little HTTP client for the following operations of the [Netflix Eureka REST API](https://github.com/Netflix/eureka/wiki/Eureka-REST-operations) :